And this I pray, that your love may abound still more and more…

 "And this I pray"

-In verses nine to eleven we come to one of the splendid prayers of Paul.
-Paul’s prayers are very tangible.
-They are never superficial or half-hearted.
-They are always germane to the situation.
-This prayer has the very fragrance of heaven.
-Paul’s prayers are a high-water mark of spirituality in the New Testament.
-People ought to be at their best when at prayer.
+In verses 9 to 11, we come to one of the splendid prayers of Paul.
+Paul’s prayers were very suggestive.
+They were never superficial or half-hearted.
+They were always germane to the situation.
+This prayer has the very whiff of heaven.
+Paul’s prayers were a high-water mark of spirituality in the New Testament.
+A person ought to be at their best when at prayer.
 Prayer is conversing with God.
-The white heat of the flame of God’s presence melts away all superficiality in our lives.
+The white heat of the flame of God’s presence melts way all superficiality in our lives.

-In this prayer there are three petitions, all of which begin with the word "that."
-Verse nine is the first "that."
+In this prayer, there are three petitions, all of which begin with the word “that.”
+Verse 9 is the first “that.”

 "that your love may abound"

-The first essential that Paul prays about is that their love may "abound."
+The first essential that Paul prayed about was that their love might “abound.”
 It is one thing to have love; it is yet another to have abounding love.
 Their love needed to be enlarged.

-The word "abound" means to overflow, to be over and above, more than enough.
+The word “abound” means to overflow, to be over and above, more than enough.
 This is a love that dominates one’s life.
 Love is no mere category.
-An unbiblical life categorizes itself: in one category there is love yet in another category there is bitterness and resentment.
+The unbiblical life has categories; in one category, there is love, yet in another category, there is bitterness and resentment.

 "still more and more"

 Here is a piling up of adverbs, an exuberance of love.
 Wave after wave of love should hit the banks of our souls.
-The more we grow in grace the greater is our capacity to love.
-One way we know we are growing is by how much we love the unlovely.
+The more we grow in grace, the greater is our capacity to love.
+One way we know we are developing is to see how much we love the unlovely.

 We rub elbows with some people who are more difficult than others.
 All people do not appeal to us equally.
-It may be their disposition, their dress or their way of doing things.
+It may be their disposition, their dress, or their way of doing things.
 If we love with abounding love, all that melts away.
 All that is irrelevant.
-We do not love them for their sake; we love them for Jesus’ sake.
+We do not love them for their sakes; we love them for Jesus’ sake.

 When we let people get under our skin or in our hair, when we let people vex our souls, we are deflected from reflecting God’s glory in our lives.

-Application: Are we still caught up in bitterness and indignation?
+Are we still caught up in bitterness and resentment?
 Are we trapped at the initial stages of Christianity?
 Have we recognized signs of babyhood?